-Things were looking good when we arrived at the accessible cabin at NRMA Ocean Beach Holiday Park.
+Things were looking good when we arrived at the accessible cabin at Oean Beach Holiday Resort.
 A wide paved parking space at the front of the cabin had plenty of room for transferring from the car to a wheelchair.
 A gently sloped ramp leads up to the verandah and double glass doors provide a wide entry into the cabin.

 I love the open feel the double doors provide.
 It would be great on a summer’s evening to catch the breeze as long as the mosquitoes were not too bad.